 Pathways to Peace: Reimagining the Future of Public Safety for Youth and Communities

-The AIR Equity Initiative invites you to join its first Working at the Intersections public symposium.
-At Pathways to Peace: Reimagining the Future of Public Safety for Youth and Communities, the AIR Equity Initiative will unite youth, community leaders, policymakers, researchers, and practitioners for conversations on the urgent topic of youth justice and public safety in Nashville and beyond.
+The AIR Equity Initiative held its first Working at the Intersections public symposium in October 2023.
+At Pathways to Peace: Reimagining the Future of Public Safety for Youth and Communities, the AIR Equity Initiative united youth, community leaders, policymakers, researchers, and practitioners for conversations on the urgent topic of youth justice and public safety in Nashville and beyond.

-Moderated by Aloe Blacc, Grammy-nominated musician, philanthropist, and advocate, the symposium will promote cross-sector dialogue and highlight community-driven, evidence-informed approaches to reducing violence, equipping youth to thrive, and fostering justice and public safety in communities.
+Moderated by Aloe Blacc, Grammy-nominated musician, philanthropist, and advocate, the symposium promoted cross-sector dialogue and highlight community-driven, evidence-informed approaches to reducing violence, equipping youth to thrive, and fostering justice and public safety in communities.

-Community members, including young people, are welcome and encouraged to attend this free public event.
+Community members, including young people, were welcomed and encouraged to attend this free public event.

 Speakers

-More than a dozen speakers with diverse expertise and lived experiences in public safety, education, health, workforce, and more will define the challenges we face and offer evidence-based examples of progress and success in building more peaceful and just communities.
+More than a dozen speakers with diverse expertise and lived experiences in public safety, education, health, workforce, and more defined the challenges we face and offer evidence-based examples of progress and success in building more peaceful and just communities.

 Introductory Remarks